- Filtered honey is honey that has had the honeycomb, wax, and other pieces removed.

-What Is Unfiltered Honey?
+Understanding Unfiltered Honey: What is Raw Unfiltered Honey?

 Unfiltered honey is honey that still includes wax, pollen, and other particles that naturally get into the honey during the honey-making process.

 Honey can be filtered in a few different ways, but many commercial honey makers use a process called ultrafiltration.
-This process involves adding water to the honey to thin it out, filtering the thin honey through intense pressure, and then removing that water to thicken the honey again.
+This process involves adding water to the honey to thin it out, filtering the thin honey through intense pressure, and then removing the water to thicken the honey again.

 Filtered honey can also undergo an intense heating and cooling process called pasteurization.
 These rapid temperature changes are meant to dehydrate the honey and extend its shelf life.
-If there’s any liquid left in the honey, it’ll spoil much sooner after being packaged.
+If there’s any water left in the honey, it’ll spoil much sooner after being packaged.

 Honeybees naturally dehydrate honey themselves, but it takes time — time most commercial beekeepers don’t want to fit into their production plans.